Rob Wittman – VA01

 Early life, education and career

 Wittman was born in Washington, D.C., the son of adoptive parents Regina C. (née Wood) and Frank Joseph Wittman.
-His father was of German descent and his mother’s ancestors included immigrants from Ireland and Canada.[4]
+His father was of German descent and his mother’s ancestors included immigrants from Ireland and Canada.[6]
 He grew up in Henrico County, Virginia.
 He attended the Virginia Polytechnic Institute and State University (Virginia Tech) as a member of the Corps of Cadets and Army ROTC and studied biology.
-He did not subsequently serve in the military.
 While at Virginia Tech, he spent the summers working at a tomato cannery and on a fishing vessel.
 Also while in college, Wittman was a member of the Delta Tau Delta fraternity.
-He earned a master’s degree in public health from the University of North Carolina at Chapel Hill in 1990 and a Ph.D. from Virginia Commonwealth University in 2002.[5]
+He earned a master’s degree in public health from the University of North Carolina at Chapel Hill in 1990 and a Ph.D. from Virginia Commonwealth University in 2002.[7]
 Wittman worked for 20 years with the Virginia Department of Health.
-He served as an environmental health specialist and was field director for the Division of Shellfish Sanitation.[6]
+He served as an environmental health specialist and was field director for the Division of Shellfish Sanitation.[8]

 Wittman served on the Montross Town Council from 1986 to 1996 and as mayor of the Town of Montross from 1992 to 1996.
-Two of his major accomplishments in this office were the overhaul of the sewage system and the development of a computerized system for tax billing.
-From 1996 to 2005, Wittman served on the Westmoreland County Board of Supervisors, the last two years as chair.
-He helped create new libraries and pushed for raises in teacher salaries.
+Two of his major initiatives in this office were the overhaul of the sewage system and the development of a computerized system for tax billing.[citation needed] From 1996 to 2005, Wittman served on the Westmoreland County Board of Supervisors, the last two years as chair.
+He helped create new libraries and pushed for raises in teacher salaries.[citation needed]

 Virginia House of Delegates